Princess Alice Hospice gender pay gap reporting 2018

 Gender pay gap data

-As at the 5 April 2017 Princess Alice Hospice employed 415 people.
-A significant proportion of our staff (53.5%) are contracted to work less than the 37.5 hours.
+As at the 5 April 2018 Princess Alice Hospice employed 443 people.
+A significant proportion of our staff (56%) are contracted to work less than the 37.5 hours classified within the Hospice as full time employment.

 We are also required to report on the proportion of males and females in each quartile pay band.
 The data below indicates that women represent the majority of our employees at all levels of our organisation.